wp-plugins/shashin/readme.txt

 * 1.0.5 - bug fix: fixed display of icons on Shashin admin page; added this change log
 * 1.0.6 - fixed documentation for sthumbs tag, and help link now points to the Shashin FAQ at wordpress.org
 * 1.0.7 - bug fix: ShashinPhoto::getRandomMarkup() was failing when only 1 photo was requested
+* 1.1
+    * Added widgets for all the Shashin functions (single photos, random photos, newest photos, photo thumbnail tables, and album thumbnails)
+    * Bug fix: ShashinPhoto::getRandomMarkup() was including photos from excluded albums when the album key was set to "any"